 Everyone needs a good butternut squash soup recipe.
-This Roasted Butternut Squash, Fennel and Apple Soup is easy to prepare and packs a ton of flavour!
-Warming your soul on cooler Fall days.
+This Roasted Butternut Squash and Fennel Soup is easy to prepare and packs a ton of flavour!
+It will warm your soul on those cooler days.
 Store some in the freezer to have it on hand for a quick meal any day of the week!

-You can use homemade or store bought vegetable or chicken stock for this recipe.
-I usually have homemade stock in my freezer (post coming soon!) but I always keep some store bought on hand in case I run out.
+You can use homemade or store-bought vegetable or chicken stock for this recipe.
+I usually have homemade vegetable or chicken stock in my freezer but I always keep some store-bought on hand in case I run out.
 There are many good quality brands on the market that are very reasonably priced.
-Look for for organic.
-There are no additives or artificial anything and usually contain less, or no, salt.
+Look for minimal ingredients, no additives, and low sodium.
+When organic brands are on sale I stock up (no pun intended).

 How to peel a butternut squash